 I formed Save Muny in 2007 because I learned the game of golf there, but also because I remember the old Tarrytown – the one without traffic streaming down Exposition or Enfield or Lake Austin.
 And, as I still come into Austin from time to time to visit my parents, I couldn’t see the point (greed) or the need (greed) to replace Muny with retail and 13,000 people.
 Thanks for your words — and I wish you would share them with Kelso!
 (I did, Peter.)

 My old (but still youthful) friend, Tom, shared these thoughts about Muny:

 Your article brought back a few, long-forgotten vignettes. . . playing in a 9-hole tournament when I was in 6th grade … playing with JR the first time I played 18 holes, trying to hit out of the mud on old No. 7, splashing a chunk of mud in my eye . . .
 Really, Muny is so woven into my youth that I play there once or so every year, just to see what has changed (like one hole that changed drastically, but then changed back to the way it always was).
 And in a strange way it seems a bit like I am playing a few holes with my 16-year-old self when I am there.
 There are better golf courses in town now, but you can’t get THAT experience many places.
 Not even for big money.

-Jamie, who now lives about 200 miles north of West Austin, but use to cruise around West Austin with me in my mother’s ’68 Mustang, wrote me this:
+Jamie, who cruised around West Austin with me in my mother’s ’68 Mustang, but now lives about 200 miles north of West Austin, wrote this:

 I recall that my dad and brothers enjoyed it a lot when they used to play golf there.
 I feel particularly called to arms about the need to protect my hometown of its few, and dwindling, green areas within the city limits.
 Like you mentioned, they are sources of oxygen in traffic-congested areas.
 I care about the air I breathe, and, as a matter of fact, about the air YOU breathe also.